How To Get Rid Of Credit Card Debt Without Paying?

 Generally debts on the debt management plan will qualify for a waived fee and reduced interest rate, giving it similar benefits to refinancing or consolidation without needing a high credit score.

-The Takeaway: Trying to get out of credit card debt while paying nothing can be next to impossible, but there are plenty of options that can help to greatly reduce the total debt without paying the full debt amount.
+Trying to get out of credit card debt while paying nothing can be next to impossible, but there are plenty of options that can help to greatly reduce the total debt without paying the full debt amount.

 There are thankfully other options though that can help reduce payments and make them easier to pay down and eventually close altogether.